abdulloh-id/alphabet-converter-bot/README.md

-(This is a toy experiment.
-The performance is bad.
-You should use something else.)

-#uzbek-transliterator
+# This is a derivative work.
+You can find the original author and repository here on GitHub.

-Transliterate Cyrillic Uzbek text to Latin and vice versa. https://uz.wikipedia.org/wiki/Vikipediya:O%CA%BBzbek_lotin_alifbosi_qoidalari
+With the help of this bot, you can convert Uzbek Latin text to Uzbek Cyrillic and vice versa. https://uz.wikipedia.org/wiki/Vikipediya:O%CA%BBzbek_lotin_alifbosi_qoidalari